Soumya-git17/Verilog-RTL-Projects/README.md

-# Verilog HDL – Digital & FPGA-Oriented Design Portfolio
+# Verilog HDL – Digital & FPGA-Oriented Design Projects

 This repository is some of my hands-on experience with **digital electronics, RTL design, and FPGA-oriented hardware development**.